Huzaifa-Islam/NodeJsDev/readme.md

 we can make route handlers as array as well.. app.use("/route, [routehandler1, routehandler2], routehandler3, [routehandler4, routehandler5])

 Anothe way/syntax of write route handlers

+what is a middleware?
+How expressJs handles request behind the scene